 Miller’s disgusting train ride just became more intolerable as the hours and then days dragged on.
 At each stop along the way, employees promised her that the toilets would be fixed.
 This maintenance and clean up never happened.

 “Our sleeper room became virtually uninhabitable,” Miller reported.
 “On our two-day trip, we were exposed to hazardous health conditions including a wet floor from the sloshing of waste from the toilet.
 It was difficult to change my clothes with the mess on the floor.”

 Arriving in Emeryville — Freedom from this disgusting train ride!

 When the California Zephyr finally pulled into Emeryville, Miller and her companion were overjoyed.
 All the two wanted was to go home and shower and be free of the filthy conditions they had been made to endure for days.

 And then Miller began her quest for the Amtrak refund that she firmly believed the company owed her.

-Unfortunately, she did not read our publisher Christopher Elliott’s important guide about fixing your own consumer problem before she set out on this pursuit.
+Unfortunately, she did not read Christopher’s important guide about fixing your own consumer problem before she set out on this pursuit.
 If she had, she might have received the Amtrak refund she was seeking.